Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Martin Parr

-Known for vibrant colors and hyper-real documentation of the everyday.
-Often comical, his well-placed colors elevate the mundane to something with true character.
-We lost Martin last month, and as he's been an enormous inspiration, it felt only right to start the year with him.
+Known for vibrant colours and hyper-real documentation of the everyday.
+Often comical, his well-placed colours elevate the mundane to something with true character.
+We lost Martin last month, and as he has been an enormous inspiration, it felt only right to start the year with him.